 I should go back there

-If you'd browse my stack of old, worn-out, messed-up-to-the-last-page journals, you'll see how plenty of check boxes I had drawn there with the words "write and publish a book" beside them.
+If you'd browse my stack of old, worn-out, messed-up-to-the-last-page journals, you'll see how plenty of checkboxes I had drawn there with the words "write and publish a book" beside them.
 Month after month, year after year, I would write on the last page of a journal notebook then get a new one.
-And each...
+And each time,...
 Continue Reading →